Pastoral Care & Thrive

 Support for the well-being of children and families

-Mr Adams, Miss Shears, Miss James and Miss Ford are all part of the pastoral team.
+Mr Adams, Miss Shears, Mrs Hall-Green are all part of the pastoral team.
 At any point in time a child may experience difficulties which impact on their emotions, behaviour or capacity to learn.
 At Furzeham School we offer a range of support which is planned to help the child and their families.
 Please talk to one of the team or leave a message through the school office if you would like to talk to someone in confidence, in a caring, friendly environment.

 This might be whole class, in small groups or on a 1-1 basis depending on the needs of the child/children.
 We have two trained THRIVE practitioner in school and several staff who deliver the programme and a dedicated space to work in.
 The THRIVE programme is designed to diagnose and create a plan to support children who have experienced interruptions in their emotional development through practical fun activities which are shared with home as well as school.